2BH/Slurm-ubuntu20/README.md

 srun will use random port, therefore, it's better to set up a range for it, which is done in the config file.
 We will also open the ports on the controller node by adding these rules to your firewall.
 ```
-ufw allow from worker1_id_addr to any port any 30000:50000
+ufw allow from worker1_id_addr to any port any 30000:50000 proto tcp
-ufw allow from worker2_id_addr to any port any 30000:50000
+ufw allow from worker2_id_addr to any port any 30000:50000 proto tcp
 ```

 ### Can't find the PIDFile